What Are 13F Filings?

-This is how we know what Warren Buffett, Ray Dalio, and other legendary investors are buying and selling each quarter.
+This is how we know what Warren Buffett, Ray Dalio, Stanley Druckenmiller, and other legendary investors are buying and selling each quarter.
+A good 13F portfolio tracker turns raw filing tables into holdings, weights, top buys, top sells, and quarter-over-quarter changes.

 Who Must File?